Meet the staff of mhm

 Building & Grounds Maintenance

-Colin comes to our Museum excited to recreate the success he has had as a site manager for a school his two daughters attended when they were young.
-He brings with him years of expertise as a Red Seal Electrician and experience with maintenance, having worked in a variety of fields including telecoms, irrigation, and landscaping, to name a few.
-Colin grew up in England 11 miles from Trafalgar Square where he lived in the same house until he bought his own at age 22.
-He has strong roots in the UK with his maternal grandmother being of Irish descent and his surname, Manning, originating from the centre of Ireland.
-He now makes his home in the Fraser Valley near his daughters and their families after having traveled to countries on several continents.
-He looks forward to one day traveling back to places he has enjoyed along with a few places he’s never been, but for now he keeps busy doing home renovations, being the best grandad to his 3 grandsons and indulging in a few of life’s local enjoyments, reading books, listening to music, chuckling at a corny joke or two and keeping an eye out for a rare sighting of a 1970's English two seater sports car, the Triumph TR6, which can sometimes be seen cruising around in the Fraser Valley on sunny, summer days.
+Colin came to our museum excited to recreate the success he had as a Site Manager for a school his two daughters attended when young.
+He has years of expertise as a Red Seal Electrician and with maintenance, having worked in various fields, including telecoms, irrigation, and landscaping.
+Colin grew up in England, 11 miles from Trafalgar Square, where he lived in the same house until he bought his own at age 22.
+He has strong roots in the UK, with his maternal grandmother being of Irish descent and his surname, Manning, originating from the centre of Ireland.
+Today, alongside his daughters, he calls the Fraser Valley home after having travelled to countries on several continents.
+He keeps busy doing home renovations, being the best grandad to his 4 grandsons and indulging in hobbies like reading books, listening to music, chuckling at corny jokes and keeping an eye out for the rare 1970s English sports car, the Triumph TR6, on hot summer days.

 Rita Siebert